midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ## Terminology

-- A _program_ is a set of `module`, `contract`, and type definitions, along with `include`, `import`, and `export` declarations.
+- A _program_ is a set of `module`, `contract`, and type definitions, along with `include`, `import`, and `export` declarations. !!!
 - The _executable_ of a contract is the JavaScript output of the Compact compiler.
 - The _ledger state_ of a contract is the portion of the contract state that is stored at a contract address on the ledger.
-- The _witness state_ of a contract is the private state that is updated by the witnesses declared in a contract.
+- The _private state_ of a contract is the state that is queried or updated by the witnesses declared in a contract.
-- The _runtime_ of a contract is the portion of the contract executable that is responsible for managing the intermediate ledger and witness states throughout the execution of a circuit.
+- The _runtime_ of a contract is the portion of the contract executable that is responsible for managing the intermediate ledger and private states throughout the execution of a circuit.
-- An _instance_ of a contract is a specific deployed instantiation of a contract type, with its own ledger and witness state.
+- An _instance_ of a contract is a specific deployed instantiation of a contract type, with its own ledger and private state.
-- An _foreign contract call_ is when a circuit in one contract calls a circuit defined in another contract.
+- An _inter-contract call_ is when a circuit in one contract calls a circuit defined in another contract.
+  Some other smart contract systems calls this an "internal" contract call.

 ## Problem Statement